Mu Xin (artist): Biography

-Mu Xin was born on February 14, 1927, in Wuzhen, a historic town in Zhejiang, China, into a wealthy and prestigious family with businesses interests in Shanghai.
+Mu Xin was born on February 14, 1927, in Wuzhen, a historic town in Zhejiang, China, into a wealthy and prestigious family with business interests in Shanghai.
 In his early life, Mu Xin received traditional literati education.
-In 1946, Mu Xin started to study at the Academy of Fine Arts at Shanghai University.
+In 1946, Mu Xin began his studies at the Academy of Fine Arts at Shanghai University.
 Mu Xin was dismissed from school by the order of the mayor of Shanghai for leading student movements in the Academy.

 In 1948, Mu Xin graduated from Hangzhou National Academy of Art, where he met his mentor Lin Fengmian.
 After graduation, Mu Xin taught art at Hangzhou High School in the late 1940s and worked in Shanghai Arts and Crafts Institute in the 1950s and 1960s.

-Purged and imprisoned during the Cultural Revolution, Mu Xin was exonerated in 1979, and lived in New York from 1982 to 2007.
-Mu Xin taught world literature to a group of artists in New York from 1989 to 1994.
+Purged and imprisoned during the Cultural Revolution from 1970 to 1973, Mu Xin was exonerated in 1979.
+He lived in New York from 1982 to 2007, during which he taught world literature to a group of artists from 1989 to 1994.
 Later, his lectures were sorted out and published by Chinese artist Chen Danqing.
-When asked about whether his stay in New York is self-exile, Mu Xin replied: “I was just going for a long stroll to New York.”
+When asked about whether his stay in New York is self-exile, Mu Xin replied: "I was just going for a long stroll to New York."

 In 2007, Mu Xin returned to his hometown Wuzhen, where he died on December 21, 2011.
 In 2015, the Mu Xin Museum opened in his hometown of Wuzhen.

 Mu Xin never married.
 According to his words: "I have devoted my life to art".

 Cultural Revolution

 The Cultural Revolution was a turning point in Mu Xin's life.
 At that time, millions of Chinese artists and intellectuals were persecuted by the government.
 In 1971, the Chinese government accused Mu Xin of having illicit relationships with foreign countries.
 Mu Xin was arrested and imprisoned for 18 months.
 During this time, three of his fingers were broken, while nearly all his artworks were destroyed.
 From 1977-1979, Mu Xin was under house arrest.
 Facing miserable reality, Mu Xin protested with art.
-“I want to prove that I'll create art to my last breath.
-I'm a slave in day, but a prince at night.”
+"I want to prove that I'll create art to my last breath.
+I'm a slave in day, but a prince at night."

 After the cultural revolution, Mu Xin often used dark colors as backdrops of his paintings, exemplified by his artwork Tower within a tower.
 Lock and tower, which reflect imprisonment, also became common imagery in his paintings and literary works.